 - (viii) Information regarding the location or further processing of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233 on which safeguards have been terminated pursuant to Article 11 of the Safeguards Agreement.
-For the purpose of this paragraph, "further processing" does not include repackaging of the waste or its further conditioning not involving the separation of elements, for storage or disposal. - (ix) The following information regarding specified equipment and non-nuclear material listed in Annex II: - (a) For each export out of South Africa of such equipment and material: the identity, quantity, location of intended use in the receiving State and date or, as appropriate, expected date, of export; - (b) Upon specific request by the Agency, confirmation by South Africa, as importing State, of information provided to the Agency by another State concerning the export of such equipment and material to South Africa. - (x) General plans for the succeeding ten-year period relevant to the development of the nuclear fuel cycle (including planned nuclear fuel cycle-related research and development activities) when approved by the appropriate authorities in South Africa. - b.
-South Africa shall make every reasonable effort to provide the Agency with the following information: - (i) A general description of and information specifying the location of nuclear fuel cyclerelated research and development activities not involving nuclear material which are specifically related to enrichment, reprocessing of nuclear fuel or the processing of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233 that are carried out anywhere in South Africa but which are not funded, specifically authorized or controlled by, or carried out on behalf of, South Africa.
+For the purpose of this paragraph, "further processing" does not include repackaging of the waste or its further conditioning not involving the separation of elements, for storage or disposal. - (ix) The following information regarding specified equipment and non-nuclear material listed in Annex II: - (a) For each export out of the Republic of Korea of such equipment and material: the identity, quantity, location of intended use in the receiving State and date or, as appropriate, expected date, of export; - (b) Upon specific request by the Agency, confirmation by the Government of the Republic of Korea, as importing State, of information provided to the Agency by another State concerning the export of such equipment and material to the Republic of Korea. - (x) General plans for the succeeding ten-year period relevant to the development of the nuclear fuel cycle (including planned nuclear fuel cycle-related research and development activities) when approved by the appropriate authorities in the Republic of Korea. - b.
+The Government of the Republic of Korea shall make every reasonable effort to provide the Agency with the following information: - (i) A general description of and information specifying the location of nuclear fuel cycle-related research and development activities not involving nuclear material which are specifically related to enrichment, reprocessing of nuclear fuel or the processing of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233 that are carried out anywhere in the Republic of Korea but which are not funded, specifically authorized or controlled by, or carried out on behalf of, the Government of the Republic of Korea.
 For the purpose of this paragraph, "processing" of intermediate or high-level waste does not include repackaging of the waste or its conditioning not involving the separation of elements, for storage or disposal. - (ii) A general description of activities and the identity of the person or entity carrying out such activities, at locations identified by the Agency outside a site which the Agency considers might be functionally related to the activities of that site.
 The provision of this information is subject to a specific request by the Agency.
-It shall be provided in consultation with the Agency and in a timely fashion. - c.
-Upon request by the Agency, South Africa shall provide amplifications or clarifications of any information it has provided under this Article, in so far as relevant for the purpose of safeguards.
+It shall be provided in consultation with the Agency and in a timely fashion.

+c.
+Upon request by the Agency, the Government of the Republic of Korea shall provide amplifications or clarifications of any information it has provided under this Article, in so far as relevant for the purpose of safeguards.